random-parts/Team-Sports-RSVP/README.md

 Fixes

-- Added `SpreadsheetApp.flush()` to to force the spreadsheet event queue to process before moving on.
-Should correct random errors from long processes (onDailyTrigger()) from trampling ahead of the spreadsheet events.
+- Added `SpreadsheetApp.flush()` to force the spreadsheet event queue to process before moving on.
+Should correct random errors during long processes (onDailyTrigger()) from trampling ahead of the spreadsheet events.

 v 1.3.17